Thermodynamic formalism for coarse expanding dynamical systems: Periodic critical points

 \section{Periodic critical points}

 Let us now focus on the case where $f : W_1 \to W_0 \subseteq S^2$ is defined on an open subset of the $2$-sphere, but periodic critical points are allowed.
 In this case, we can blow up the sphere along the preimages of the critical orbits and obtain a coarse expanding map of a Sierpi\'nski carpet (or a subset thereof) without periodic critical points.
+Our construction turns out to be the inverse of the construction used in \cite{GHMZ}.

 The main result of this section is the following proposition, whose proof we will give in several steps.